CHBOY872/cryptographer/README.md

 The project for cryptographing messages.
 You can set your message into this programm and you can get a cryptographed message.
 Also, if you would like to decrypt this message, you can also use this programm.

 ### FOR LINUX:
+#### Compiling:
+Compile this program by using this command in terminal:

+    gcc ./main.c ./crypto.c ./strcompare.c -o main

+#### Using this program

 If you would like to crypt your message, write that in terminal:

     ./main crypt